Rostylsav/git-statistic/README.md

 # Troubleshooting

 1. No such file or directory <br />
     a.
-Check `REPOS_PATH` constnat.
+Check `REPOS_PATH` constant.
 In most cases path is wrong. <br />
     b.
-Check `REPOS` constna.
+Check `REPOS` constant.
 Some folder names may not exist or have typo.
 2. `.lock` files. <br />
 In some cases inside repository in folder `.git` you can get `.lock` files which blocks `'git checkout master', 'git pull'` commands.
 To fix this issue just remove them and restart project.